Minimal targets for dilaton direct detection: Cosmological Constraints

 \subsection{Isocurvature}

 Instantaneous reheating, which we have assumed throughout this manuscript, directly ties the inflationary scale $H_I$ to the maximum temperature of the Universe $T_{\rm RH} \sim \sqrt{H_I\Mpl}$, and represents the minimal inflationary Hubble rate corresponding a given reheat temperature.
-Inflationary fluctuations generate an irreducible spectrum of scalar isocurvature perturbations $\delta\phi\sim H_I$, while Planck measurements of the Cosmic Microwave Backrgound (CMB) constrain the fraction of the matter power spectrum in these isocurvature perturbations to be less than ${\rm few}\%$ of the adiabatic perturbations \cite{Planck:2018jri}.
+Inflationary fluctuations generate an irreducible spectrum of scalar isocurvature perturbations $\delta\phi\sim H_I$ \cite{Marsh:2015xka}, while Planck measurements of the Cosmic Microwave Backrgound (CMB) constrain the fraction of the matter power spectrum in these isocurvature perturbations to be less than ${\rm few}\%$ of the adiabatic perturbations \cite{Planck:2018jri}.
 If $\phi$ is the dark matter, then $\delta\phi/\phi\lesssim {\rm few}\% \times \sqrt{2\times 10^{-9}}\sim 10^{-6}$.
-Using $\phi\sim d_g^{(1)}g_0\Mpl\calO(\log)$, we find that isocurvature constrains $d_g^{(1)}g_0\gtrsim 10^6 H_I/\Mpl$.
+Using $\phi\sim \sqrt{3}(\Heq/m_\phi)^{1/4}\Mpl$, we find that satisfying isocurvature constraints requires $m_\phi/\Heq \lesssim 10^{-23}\times (\Mpl/H_I)^4$.
 We indicate isocurvature-constrained regions of parameter space with dashed lines in \cref{fig:alpha_e,fig:L_QCD,fig:m_e-Higgs-mass,fig:m_e-Yukawa}.
+Note that this bound does not change the interpretation of the lines in \cref{fig:alpha_e,fig:L_QCD,fig:m_e-Higgs-mass,fig:m_e-Yukawa} as upper bounds on the scalar coupling: the scalar coupling must be below the contours, where the scalar can viably constitute a subcomponent of the dark matter.
+Note, if reheating is not instantaneous, then the isocurvature perturbations will be relatively enhanced.